tomignarri/UploadPractice/README.md

 # UploadPractice
-I project to learn about github
+A project to learn about github